Lower Bounds for Boxicity

 Havel \cite{phdThesisHavel} showed that there are graphs with sphericity 2 and arbitrarily high cubicity while Fishburn \cite{onTheSphCubGraphsFishburn} constructed some graphs of cubicity at most 3 with sphericity greater than their cubicity.
 Maehara et al \cite{embeddingTreesMaeharaEtal} proved that the sphericity of the complement of a tree is at most 3.
 Using our result mentioned above, we can easily infer that if $G$ is the complement of a bounded degree tree, then $\boxi(G)=\Omega(n)$.
 Thus we have a large number of graphs that have arbitrarily higher value of boxicity (not just cubicity!) than their sphericity.
 This is a much stronger result compared to that of Havel's, who refers to the class of star graphs (Consider the five--pointed star graph $K_{1,5}$: $\cub(K_{1,5})=3$ while $\sph(K_{1,5})=2$.
 But the boxicity of any star graph is 1). \end{remark} \item Consider the $\mathcal{G}(n,p)$ model of random graphs.
-Let $p$ be such that $c_1/n\le p\le1-c_2\frac{\log n}{n^2}$, where $c_1$ and $c_2$ are predetermined constants.
-Then, for $G\in\mathcal{G}(n,p)$, almost surely $\boxi(G)=\Omega(np(1-p))$ (Theorem \ref{thm:randThm}, Section \ref{sec:rand1}).
+Let $ p\le1-\frac{40 \log n}{n^2}$.
+Then with high probability, $\boxi(G)=\Omega(np(1-p))$ (Theorem \ref{thm:randThm}, Section \ref{sec:rand1}).